geneontology/geneontology.github.io/_docs/gene-product-information-gpi-format-20.md

 * Cardinality = 0, 1, > 1; for cardinality > 1, values must be pipe-separated.

 #### 8. Canonical object ID
+* If the **DB:Object_ID** in Column 1 describes a gene, a gene-centric reference protein accession or a protein complex then this column should repeat the gene ID from Column 1.
-* If the **DB:Object_ID** in Column 1 describes a protein isoform, a modified protein or a processed transcript such as a miRNA, this column refers to the gene-centric ID of the column 1 entry.
+* If the **DB:Object_ID** in Column 1 describes an entity derived from a gene product such as a protein isoform, a modified protein or a processed transcript (e. g.  miRNA), then this column refers to the gene-centric ID of the Column 1 entry.
-* If the **DB:Object_ID** in Column 1 corresponds to a gene-centric reference protein accession or a protein complex, then this value is repeated in Column 8.
+* If the **DB:Object_ID** in Column 1 is of a type for which the organism's gene set represented by the GPI does not have IDs for a specific type of entity, then the same COMPLETE!!!!
+* Note that not all **DB:Object_ID** are necessarily in the same ID space.
+Some groups use [RNA Central]([url](https://rnacentral.org/)) IDs for RNAs, some groups use [ComplexPortal]([url](https://www.ebi.ac.uk/complexportal)) IDs for protein complexes, and some groups use [Protein Ontology]([url](https://proconsortium.org/)) IDs for modified proteoforms.
 Together, the unique values in Column 8 correspond to the full set of genes products encoded by the organism, as well as the protein complexes represented in the source database.
-* If the organism's gene set represented by the GPI does not have IDs for a specific type of entity, then the same COMPLETE!!!!
-* The ID represented in Column 8 should be in the same namespace as Column 1.
-*
 * Cardinality = 1.

 #### 9. Protein-Containing Complex Members